nyu-database-design/flask-mongodb-web-app/setup.md

 ### Set up a Python virtual environment

-There are multiple ways to set up a Python virtual environment... here are instructions for using either `pipenv` or `venv`.
+There are multiple ways to set up a Python virtual environment - a specific area of memory and disk space where you can install the dependencies and settings necessary to run a specific app in isolation from other apps on the same computer... here are instructions for using either `pipenv` or `venv`.

 ### Using pipenv